SkeletonMan03/FZEasyMarauderFlash/README.md

 ## TODO:
 * More code cleanup.
 * Attempt to accommodate more boards that can be used with Marauder
-* Add more optional parameters, maybe an option to automatically pick a flashing option from the list for automation like I know AWOK is doing
 * Possibly add other popular ESP32 firmware that is used with Flipper Zeros
 * Maybe a name change for the repo after adding more FW support